m4lwhere/DoD-CyberChallenge-C1-Challenges/README.md

 ### Description
 We've been alerted that something's been stolen from our network, but none of our sensors found anything out of the ordinary.
 Can you find if a flag was stolen from our network in the packet capture attached?

+### Hints
+1. One set of queries is different than the others, isolate them!
+2. The data is Base32 encoded.
+Keep it in order!
+3. Don't do it manually!
+Use `tshark` or `scapy` to programmatically access the data.

 ### Tested Areas
 This involves identifying interesting data which should be investigated further.
 Once this data is located, students are expected to isolate this further and then programmatically gather the subdomains.